 Buying a Condominium

-A condominium is a special type of residential structure, consisting of individual units, often simply referred to as condo units, that share a common area.
-All states have laws, collectively referred to as the Horizontal Property Acts, that govern condominiums.
+A condominium is a special type of residential structure, consisting of individual units, often simply called condo units, that share a common area.
+All states have laws, collectively called Horizontal Property Acts, that govern condominiums.
 Condominiums are often structured like apartments, but can be townhouses or even detached structures.
 Only the form of ownership characterizes a condominium.
-The main advantage of owning a condo over a single-family home is a generally lower cost per given floor space and lower cost to maintain the property using professional services.
+The main advantage of owning a condo over a single-family home is a lower cost per given floor space and lower cost to maintain the property using professional services.
 Floor space is cheaper because the cost of common areas is shared by owners of the condo units.
 Likewise, the condominium association has greater buying power in contracting for professional services to maintain and repair the property.

 The owner of the unit holds a fee simple title to that unit and an undivided interest in the common elements, including land, exterior structures, hallways, stairways, elevators, lobbies, courtyards, and the roof, and may also include recreational facilities such as swimming pools, tennis courts, and golf courses.
 Unlike tenants in common, unit owners have no right to partition their interest.